 Don’t focus to infinity, unless you’re trying to focus on a single subject, located at infinity.

-Lets say you’re shooting a landscape, and your aperture is f/11, and your focal length is 24mm.
+Let’s say you’re shooting a landscape, and your aperture is f/11, and your focal length is 24mm.
 You’re also shooting on a Canon crop sensor (slightly smaller than Nikon).
 Your hyperfocal distance is roughly 9 feet.
-If you focus here, your photo will be acceptable sharp from anywhere 4.5 feet in front of your camera, all the way to infinity.
+If you focus here, your photo will be acceptably sharp from anywhere 4.5 feet in front of your camera, all the way to infinity.

 But that’s maybe a little bit too specific.
 And it changes every time you adjust your aperture, and focal length, so that’s no good.

 Here’s some real science right here… focus about a third of the way into the frame.

 As a rule, you can’t go too far wrong with this.
 If you’re shooting a landscape, then chances are your aperture is quite narrow, so you have a decent DoF to play with.

 Here’s the difference between a photo where I focus about a third of the way to infinity…